 Unfortunately, we know little to nothing about Metroid Prime 4 yet.
 Its first teaser, if you can call it that, was shown at E3 2017, but little else has materialized since.
 What we do know is that the game was being developed by an unknown studio but has since then been scrapped and passed back to Retro Studios — the original developers behind the Prime trilogy.

-Due to all the development changes, Metroid Prime 4 isn’t expected to release until 2021 or beyond, but as far as new Nintendo Switch games go, it’s still one of the ones we are most excited about.
+Due to all the development changes, Metroid Prime 4 isn’t expected to release until later this year or beyond, but as far as new Nintendo Switch games go, it’s still one of the ones we are most excited about.

 Release date: TBD